Degree Requirements Starting Fall 2020

 No two courses may be equivalent or overlapping.
 (Credit is not given for a course that overlaps a course previously taken or a cross-listed course in another department.
 Such courses are indicated in the course descriptions by the number of the conflicting courses in parentheses following the title.)

 Within the core curriculum, there are only a few instances in which one course may satisfy more than one core requirement for a student.
-One exception is that a course fulfills Integrations in Humanities and either the Global Perspectives flag or the Diversity, Inclusion and Social Justice flag.
+For example a course that fulfills Integrations in Humanities may also fulfill the Global Perspectives flag or the Diversity, Inclusion and Social Justice flag.
 Also, a course may meet a Writing Across the Curriculum requirement and a core requirement (and core area or core flag course).
 A study abroad course which spends 20 days abroad (including travel time) may meet Global Perspectives and another core-area requirement.

 The same course may be used to satisfy both a requirement in the core curriculum and in the major and/or minor fields.